patrikkarlsson72/VM-Manager/README.md

    - Select "Manage Tags"
    - Add new tags or select existing ones
    - Click Save or hit enter
+   - Or simply drag and drop tags onto machines

 2. Filter by tags:
    - Use the tag filter in the sidebar